Palm Beach County Stands Ready to Respond to COVID19

 The County is collaborating with its partners at the state and federal level to ensure our citizens are kept informed on the preparations being undertaken to address the Coronavirus.

 Palm Beach County is prepared along with our partners in the event of a coronavirus (COVID19) diagnosis in Palm Beach County.
-State and federal leaders have assured county officials, when the need arises, requests for resources will addressed expeditiously..
+State and federal leaders have assured county officials, when the need arises, requests for resources will addressed expeditiously.

 County Administration, through the Department of Public Safety, Division of Emergency Management and Risk Management, has been monitoring the spread of the coronavirus, educating our employees and communicating with our community partners, municipalities, hospitals, nonprofits, school officials, and other partners within the emergency management community.

 County officials are working closely with the Florida Department of Health Palm Beach County.
-The Health Department is coordinating with our local partners to investigate, confirm, contain and report any suspected cases.
-Health Department Director Dr. Alina Alonso tells us all locally investigated cases thus far have been negative for coronavirus.
+The Health Department is coordinating with local partners to investigate, confirm, contain and report any suspected cases.
+Health Department Director Dr. Alina Alonso reports all locally investigated cases thus far have been negative for coronavirus.

 The Florida Department of Health has established a hotline call center for questions about COVID19 answered 24/7 at 866.779.6121.
 They advise anyone who suspects they might have COVID19 should call the local EPIDEMIOLOGY HOTLINE at 561.671.4184.